polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/tools.md

 Developers building with Substrate can use a number of tools depending on where they are in their development cycle.

+### memory profiler

+Memory profiling enables you to understand the memory allocation and behavior of your blockchain applications over time in Substrate-based clients.
+It identifies method calls in the context of how memory was allocated, combining this information with the number of allocated objects.
+In addition, profiling can be used to analyze memory leaks, identify where memory consumption is happening, define temporary allocations, and investigate excessive memory fragmentation within applications.

+The profiler we recommend is [koute's memory profiler](https://github.com/koute/memory-profiler).
 ### subkey

 Subkey is a [public key cryptographic](https://en.wikipedia.org/wiki/Public-key_cryptography) utility that is developed [within Substrate itself](https://github.com/paritytech/substrate/tree/master/bin/utils/subkey).